iamnapo/sort/README.md

 Case-insensitive ascending sort comparator for strings.

-> Note: In case of euality, a case-sensitive comparison is the tie-breaker.
+> Note: In case of equality, a case-sensitive comparison is the tie-breaker.

 ### sort.stringZToAInsensitive(get?)

 Case-insensitive descending sort comparator for strings.

-> Note: In case of euality, a case-sensitive comparison is the tie-breaker.
+> Note: In case of equality, a case-sensitive comparison is the tie-breaker.

 #### get